Last Updated on

 Whereas shared hosting can boast being the most popular of all the hosting plans, all its accolades fade when put against the new features that cloud hosting brings.
-Want to know which one is best for you?
+Want to know which one is the right choice for you?
 Make sure to keep reading this article!

 Key features we'll be looking out for include uptime, support, security, pricing, performance, speed, and bonuses.
 Each certainly fairs differently under each of these spaces and that's actually where the majority of the differences lie.